This article was updated on January 21, 2021.

 For real estate agents, the shift has been cloud-based.

-In the past five months, the real estate industry has dramatically turned to tech.
+Over the last year, the real estate industry has dramatically turned to tech.
 From home tours to virtual open houses, from document signings to no-contact closings, technology has filled the void of tasks typically done face-to-face.
 And while many in the business hope to one day return to non-social distant sales, according to Houston Agent Magazine, for now, these real estate tools have not just kept small businesses afloat, but in some cases proved more efficient than previous options.

 One major hiccup real estate agents have faced with the pandemic has been stay-at-home orders.

-With social distance regulations strictly enforced in a variety of ways across the country, selling homes in-person has been off the table.
+With social distance regulations strictly enforced in a variety of ways across the country, selling homes in-person has been limited.
 But, thanks to the age of video streaming, you don't have to be in the same building anymore to view something.

 Here are some of the video tools real estate professionals are using during the pandemic to broadcast a home showing to a potential buyer: